 Highlights

-- Integrated an autonomy system using LiDAR, IMU, depth cameras, and SLAM
+• Integrated an autonomous navigation system utilizing LiDAR, IMU, and SLAM algorithms in ROS2

-- Created a custom library for Roboteq motor controllers, enabling odometry and slip modeling
+• Created a custom library for Roboteq motor controllers, enabling modeling of robot wheel slip

 Meet Retailbot

-Retailbot is an indoor research robot focused on creating real-time human safety maps as part of an ongoing project at the WVU Interactive Robotics Laboratory.
+Retailbot is an indoor research robot focused on creating real-time human safety maps as part of an ongoing project at the Interactive Robotics Laboratory at WVU.
 Retailbot is equipped with a Velodyne VLP-16 LiDAR, an Intel Realsense D455 depth camera, and a ZED 2i stereo camera.

-Utilizing onboard depth cameras, IMU, and motor feedback data, Retailbot aims to create a real-time walkability map of retail environments, characterizing the safety of different areas in a space for the humans traversing in them.
-The goal of this project is to create safer environments for retail workers and shoppers.
+Utilizing onboard depth cameras, IMU, and motor feedback data, Retailbot aims to create a real-time walkability map of retail environments, characterizing the safety of the spaces.
+The goal of this project is to create safer environments for both retail workers and shoppers.

 Technical Stack